 If your employees aren’t performing their best, your business suffers - it’s as simple as that.
 These are the people responsible for carrying out the everyday tasks needed to keep your business ticking over and maintaining its revenue.

-When performance levels start to drop, things begin to slip through the cracks and this translates into a drop in revenue and sales.
+When employee performance levels start to drop, things begin to slip through the cracks and this translates into a drop in revenue and sales.

 So what can you do to avoid this predicament?